 Out on deck I could feel a soft wind playing over my skin.
 The breeze was faint but holding steady, and blowing in the direction we wanted to go.
 Facing the cool air, I took several deep breaths — so clean and fresh — before turning back to the jangadeiros and exclaiming, “The wind,” as if they didn’t already know.
 Only then did I take a closer look at them.

-They were exhausted, spent, shoulders rolled forward, eyes glued shut.
-They looked like tired old men who had worked hard all their lives (not so far from the mark).
+They were exhausted, spent, shoulders hunched, eyes squinting, looking like tired old men who had worked hard all their lives (not so far from the mark).
 And they were clearly unhappy.
 Scanning fore and aft, it was easy to see why.
-Unlike the day before, there was no bounty of fish lining the deck.
-The only fish I could see were in the laundry basket at Ze’s feet.
+Unlike the day before there was no bounty of fish lining the deck.
+The only fish I saw were in the laundry basket at Ze’s feet.
 He had just rinsed them off.
 The basket wasn’t even half full.
-This was all the fish they had caught through the long, dull night.
+This was all the fish they had caught through the long, dark night.

 Mamede saw where I was looking and guessed my thoughts.

 João grunted loudly at this and swore.
-While it wasn’t unusual for João to grunt and swear, it seemed so out of place in the early morning quiet.
+While it wasn’t unusual for him to grunt and swear, it seemed so out of place in the early morning quiet.
 And for some reason — most likely exhaustion — it was funny.
 I don’t know who started chuckling at first.
-The others soon joined in and the laughter quickly grew, getting louder and louder, until we were all doubled over cackling our asses off.
+The rest of us soon joined in and the laughter quickly grew, getting louder and more raucous until we were all doubled over cackling our asses off.
 It was the strangest thing.
-The sun had just risen, and there we were – four men on a raft in the middle of nowhere — laughing and laughing and laughing.
+The sun had just risen and there we were – four men on a raft in the middle of nowhere — laughing and laughing and laughing.
 It felt so good.